-You can authorise other people, such as a family member or your doctor, to work with ACC on your behalf.
+You can authorise other people, eg a family member or your doctor, to work with ACC on your behalf.
 You can do this by phoning the ACC Client Service Centre on 0800 101 996 to advise of the Authority to Act, which will then be noted on your claim file, or you can put the Authority to Act in writing and send it in to your ACC client service contact.

 The contact details on my claim aren’t right.
 How can I change them?

 Contact the ACC Client Service Centre on 0800 101 996.
 ACC client service staff can update your contact details with you over the phone.
 It is very useful to have your claim number when you call so that we can quickly access your details.